apache/cordova-docs/docs/en/edge/guide/cli/index.md

 In this case, once you run `prepare`, you can use Apple's Xcode SDK as an alternative to modify and compile the platform-specific code that Cordova generates within `platforms/ios`.
-You can use the same approach with other platforms' IDEs.
+You can use the same approach with other platforms' SDKs.

 <!-- NOTE: assume `ripple` command will be removed, along with `serve`